jlangch/venice/doc/readme/exceptions.md

 ```

 *Note:*
-Prefer using the `ex` function over Java interop to create exceptions! `ex`
+Prefer using the `ex` function over Java Interop to create exceptions! `ex`
-works even with a full restricted sandbox where as the Java interop variant
+works even with a full restricted sandbox where as the Java Interop variant
 requires a specifically configured sandbox.

 Create exceptions using Java interop: